llvm/circt/docs/RationaleHW-SV.md

 the number of instances of these (to reduce IR size and increase canonical form) but it is ok to introduce more of these to improve on other metrics above.

+**Ordering Concat and Extract**

+The`concat(extract(..))` form is preferred over the `extract(concat(..))` form, because

+- `extract` gets "closer" to underlying `add/sub/xor/op` operations, giving way narrowing optimizations like bit-narrowing.
+- the form gives a more accurate view of the values that are being depended on.
+- redundant extract operations can be removed from the concat args lists, eg:
+  `cat(extract(a), b, c, extract(d))`

+Both forms perform similarly on hardware, since they are simply bit-copies.

 ## The SV Dialect

 The SV dialect is one of the dialects that can be mixed into the HW dialect,